AnthonyRonca/CyberBites_2.1/README.md

 # Parstagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
-The excercise demonstrates my knowledge of utilizing a Parse server.
+The excercise demonstrates my knowledge of utilizing a Parse server, as well as implementing cocoa pods and queries.
 Following the theme of "CyberPunk" and "Retrowave" since one of my hobbies is working on cars.

 Time spent: 8 hours spent in total